LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 We'll explore these options soon but for now just click on the main logo again, which should open up a new window on the site of your screen.

-From here there's some more default options CoPilot is trying to suggest for us.
+From here there's some more default options Copilot is trying to suggest for us.

 One thing we can see is the current mode is to **Allow editing**